PedanticHacker/ReChess/README.md

 ### Is there any 3rd-party software used?

 Yes.
-ReChess uses **Stockfish**, a powerful chess engine for playing and analyzing.
+ReChess uses **Stockfish**, a powerful UCI chess engine for playing and analyzing.

 ## What features does ReChess provide?

 You get all the basic features for playing chess:

+- chess clocks
 - SVG chessboard
-- chess clocks
 - FEN record editor
-- table that displays chess move notation in SAN format
+- table displaying chess move notation in SAN format

+## Is that it?

+There are also some additional features:

+- navigate through move history by scrolling your mouse wheel upwards or downwards, or making a corresponding touchpad gesture, and play the game from whatever historic move onwards, if you like
+- play against the latest official version of the Stockfish chess engine
+- analyze a chessboard position
+- load a UCI chess engine to play against it or to analyze with it
+- flip the chessboard
+- force the loaded chess engine to make a move
+- paste a FEN record from the clipboard simply by double-clicking the FEN record editor and analyze that position or play a game from that position onwards

 ## Which chess variants are supported?